Documentation

 Use the influx CLI or the InfluxDB Cloud API to configure a replication stream.

-To replicate data to InfluxDB OSS or InfluxDB Enterprise, adjust the remote connection values accordingly.
+To replicate data to InfluxDB OSS or InfluxDB Enterprise v1, adjust the remote connection values accordingly.

-1. In your InfluxDB OSS instance, use the influx remote create command to create a remote connection to replicate data to.
+In your InfluxDB OSS instance, use the influx remote create command and provide the following arguments for the remote instance:

 • Remote connection name